 Finally, the Critical Area variance is the minimum variance necessary to achieve a reasonable use of the land.
-The Applicants are proposing to construct an attached garage to an existing residential home, and the Board concludes that the variance ordered is the minimum necessary to achieve this purpose.
+The Applicant is proposing to replace an existing wood retaining wall with a stone wall to maintain the integrity of the patio and foundation.